corvuslee/public/hazelnut/data lake/05a_processing_emr.md

 In this task you will
-* Provision an Amazon EMR cluster for data processing with Spark
-* Provision a notebook instance in Amazon SageMaker and connect to the EMR cluster
+* Provision an Amazon EMR cluster for data processing with Spark noo* Create an EMR notebook and connect to the cluster
 * Develop a simple PySpark script to convert the customer reviews to Parquet files partitioned by product category

 ![data processing with EMR and SageMaker](images/05_processing.png)